- Is my case suitable for .eu ADR?

 The complaint shall be always submitted via this on-line platform (irrespective of what form of communication you prefer).

-- Click on “Prepare complaint” item in the middle of the screen.
+- Click on “Complain” item in the top bar or at the left-hand menu.

 - Fill in the complaint form.